 "Apprenticeships offer a combination of classroom (related) training with daily on-the-job instruction and provide a no-cost pathway to in-demand careers," said DeAnn Wandler-Vukovich, head of HCL Apprenticeship Program.
 "The design of the training offers learning in all required practical and theoretical skills, as well as experience for the chosen profession."

-While every program is different based upon your desired field, a typical apprenticeship program is about four years.
-However, depending upon the occupation can take anywhere between 12 months to 6 years, according to the Bureau of Labor Statistics (BLS).
+While every program is different based upon your desired field, a typical apprenticeship program is about four years, but depending upon the occupation, they can take anywhere between 12 months to 6 years, according to the U.S. Bureau of Labor Statistics (BLS).

 An apprenticeship program, through HCL, is there to create a pathway for aspiring tech professionals by providing them with the on-hands training and mentorship to expand their knowledge and prepare them for full-time employment in their field.